-Are you a professional, writer, or mentor looking for advice on how to craft an effective letter of recommendation?
+Are you a professional, writer, or mentor looking for advice on how to write a letter of recommendation?
 If the answer is yes, then you have come to the right place!
 Writing strong letters of recommendation requires thoughtfulness and preparation.
 In this blog post, we will share best practices around constructing compelling letters that focus on emphasizing accomplishments and promoting future success.

 Understanding the Purpose of a Letter of Recommendation